McCormick Tribune Campus Center

 The McCormick Tribune Campus Center (MTCC) is a building on the main campus of the Illinois Institute of Technology, in the Bronzeville neighborhood on the south side of Chicago.
 The McCormick Tribune Campus Center opened September 30, 2003.
-A single-story 110000 sqft building, it was the first building designed by architect Rem Koolhaas within the United States.
+A single-story 110000 sqft building, it was the first building designed by Dutch architect Rem Koolhaas within the United States.

 History

 Design of the building began in 1997 during an international architectural design competition hosted by the school.
 Finalists included Peter Eisenman, Helmut Jahn, Zaha Hadid, Kazuyo Sejima, and the winner, Rem Koolhaas.
 He worked with Chicago architecture firm Holabird & Root, especially on structural engineering issues.

 The site was previously a heavily used student parking lot with tracks of the Green Line passing overhead.
 Koolhaas tracked movements of students across the lot, which led to diagonal passageways as the center's interior thoroughfares.
 Campus functions which had been spread around campus, such as the student bookstore and a post office, were relocated between these pathways.
 They also connected to a new cafeteria in a renovated 1953 Commons building designed by Ludwig Mies van der Rohe.
 Creating this connection involved battles with believers in the purity of Mies's designs who wished the Commons to continue to stand alone.

 A major design challenge was the noise of the Green Line tracks passing over the lot.
 The solution was to enclose a 530 ft section of the tracks in a stainless steel tube passing over the building.
 The tube's support structure is completely independent of the building's, to minimize vibration passing between them.

 Even grander plans had once been in store for this site.
 Koolhaas's firm, the Office for Metropolitan Architecture hoped to develop a retail corridor along 33rd Street, at the southern edge of the lot.
 Budget constraints precluded this, however.
 Original designs included a bowling alley, basketball courts and a skate park, but these were removed from the final design, supposedly because of security concerns.